-Extracting Data From Tables
+Extracting Data From Evaluation Groups and Tables

-In the Table node you can store the data evaluated with the COMSOL Multiphysics built-in evaluation method (see The Numerical Node Syntax).
+In Evaluation Groups and Table nodes you can store the data evaluated with the COMSOL Multiphysics built-in evaluation method (see The Numerical Node Syntax).

 Use mphtable to extract the data stored in the table with the tag <tbltag>.
 Enter: